songify-rocks/Songify/README.md

 * Switch between Dark and Light theme, not that it matters since it's most of the time minimized...
 * Oh and colors, yeah a lot of colors actually.
 23 if I counted that right.

+# FAQ
+The FAQ can be found here https://songify.rocks/faq.html

 # Troubleshooting
 If you don't see anything happen in the Live Output try switching songs and make sure this option is turned **off**!